DEDEM: Discontinuity Embedded Deep Energy Method for solving fracture mechanics problems: Introduction

-To overcome these challenges, efforts has been made to modeling discontinuities bypassing the conventional domain decomposition techniques to improve the efficiency and accuracy.
+To overcome these challenges, efforts has been made to modeling discontinuities bypassing the domain decomposition techniques to improve the efficiency and accuracy.
 Wang et al. \cite{wang2020mesh} first investigated DRM on solving interface problems with discontinuous coefficients.
 Hu et al. \cite{hu2022discontinuity} proposed DCSNN to approximate piece-wise continuous function by introducing additional feature inputs to the network.
 Subsequently, Tseng et al. \cite{tseng2023cusp} enable the neural network to capture weak discontinuities for elliptic interface problems using the same approach.
 Yao et al. \cite{yao2023deep} solved multi-material diffusion equation with one single network by domain separation strategy, and the discontinuities are provided by the separated inputs to the network.
 Sarma et al. \cite{sarma2024interface} proposed interface PINNs (I-PINNs) to model interface problems with modified NN architecture.
 It should be noted that there still lacks investigation on modeling internal boundaries, so that problems with ideal line crack cannot be solved.

-In this paper, we propose the Discontinuity Embedded Deep Energy Method (DEDEM), which is applied to obtain weak solutions for fracture problems in solid mechanics.
+In this paper, we propose the Discontinuity Embedded Deep Energy Method (DEDEM), which is applied to obtain weak solutions for fracture mechanics problems.
 Within our framework, interfaces and cracks are tracked by signed distance functions (SDF), then strong and weak discontinuities are imposed to the neural network solution through embedding the discontinuities into the inputs.
-Our method offers the following advantages: (1) Flexibility: Our approach for constructing discontinuities can be readily applied to model arbitrary crack patterns, including complex curved cracks, crossing cracks and bi-material interface cracks.
+Our method offers the following advantages:

+(1) $\textit{Flexibility}$: Our approach for constructing discontinuities can be readily applied to model arbitrary crack patterns, including complex curved cracks, crossing cracks and bi-material interface cracks.
 Besides, such description by SDF is easy for implementation.

-(2) Efficiency and Accuracy: Without competition between interface conditions and governing equations during the training process, the neural network converges much faster and higher accuracy can be achieved.
+(2) $\textit{Efficiency and Accuracy}$: Without competition between interface conditions and governing equations during the training process, the neural network converges much faster and higher accuracy can be achieved.
 Besides, crack-tip singularities can be automatically captured by NNs without any special treatment.
-(3) Convenience for postprocessing: PINNs provide a meshless solution in the whole domain, which offer convenience for any subsequent calculation, including acquiring stress intensity factors and computing the direction for crack propagation.